-One purpose of this site is simply to share what we know about the origins and history of the Griffins of County Kerry, in the extreme Southwest of Ireland.
+One purpose of this site is simply to share what we know about the origins and history of the Griffin family of County Kerry, Ireland.
 Another is to encourage Griffins everywhere to work together to extend our knowledge even further, for example through DNA testing.
 Details on that will be found in the section on DNA analysis.

 So far, we have identified three distinct Griffin families with Irish roots, but there may well be more.
 Looking just at the male line, carrying the Griffin name, two of these families (it is tempting to call them clans, but clan members are not necessarily genetically related) came to Ireland from Scotland within the last thousand years, while the third group has been in Ireland longer than that.
 There must also be Griffins and Griffiths living in Ireland, whose ancestors came from Wales or England with invading armies, or as settlers, but they are not the primary focus of this website.

 The website is divided into sections on the history of the Kerry Griffins, on the origin of the name and on the DNA evidence.
 This is a living document, so expect additions and corrections to be made as time goes on.